abonello/project-1/README.md

 10. When extra info is closed its height is reduced while scrolling.
 Pass - This makes the action smoother.
 Especially for the lower cards where the scrolling is slower and might not hide the place previously taken by the extra info just closed.
 11. Fixed problem created from unequal sizes of activities cards.
 Pass

+12. Tested media query for margin in composition portfolio.
+Pass